Farhana Sultana: Research and career

 In 2005 Sultana joined the University of Manchester as Fellow in the School of Environment and Development.
-She moved to King's College London in 2006, where she was made a faculty member in the Department of Geography.
-In 2008 Sultana moved back to the United States, and joined the Department of Geography at Syracuse University as a Professor.
+She moved to King's College London's Department of Geography in 2006.
+In 2008 Sultana moved back to the United States, to become a professor in the Department of Geography at Syracuse University.
 She is a Visiting Fellow of the International Centre for Climate Change and Development.
 Sultana is interested in water governance and social change, the politics associated with adapting to climate change and how to decolonise systems and institutions.
+She has written on these issues for both academic and non-academic audiences.
+She is a frequent invited speaker at conferences, as well as serving on professional and non-profit boards.
+Sultana emphasizes the importance of pedagogy and public scholarship to better inform public discourse.
+For her contributions to "outstanding contributions to geographic research on social issues", she was awarded the Glenda Laws Award from the American Association of Geographers.

-She is well known for her scholarship and activism on climate justice, water justice, and equitable development.
 She has studied how gender, class and policy impact water management in Bangladesh.
 Flooding is an integral part of the Bangladeshi landscape and strengthens the farmlands, but large scale population growth brings a burden to the land.
 She has analysed how urban water governance impacts the poor and how the right to water is understood.
 She has studied the political disputes over the Ganges, and how changing river dynamics impact lives and the economy.
+In addition, her work on climate coloniality has helped reframe debates around climate justice to center attention linkages between climate change, colonialism, and capitalism.